FumbiFash/UrbanTide_Task/README.md

 - Docker Compose
 - Python 3

-This project is a pipeline that consumes data from a CSV file through a web API, infers the schema and data types, performs basic outlier detection, and inserts the data into an SQL database if no outliers are detected.
+This project is a pipeline that consumes data from a CSV file through a web API, infers the schema and data types, performs basic outlier detection, and inserts  data into an SQL database if no outliers are detected.
 The application is containerized using Docker.

 Features

 Accepts CSV file uploads via a RESTful web API.

-Infers the schema of the CSV and maps it to an SQL table.
+Infers the schema of the CSV and maps to SQL table.

 Performs basic outlier detection.